Simonko-912/EBSL/INSTRUCTIONS.md

-SETLED x y = sets led x to y (y can be 1 or 0) SETLEDBYBUTTON x y = sets the led y to the button x's state SETLEDBYRAM x y = sets the led y to the ram's bit x state
+SETLED x y = sets led x to y (y can be 1 or 0) SETLEDBYBUTTON x y = sets the led y to the button x's state SETLEDBYRAM x y = sets the led y to the ram's bit x state PWMLED x y = turn a led on and off for a specific brightness, x is the led, y is strength from 0 to 100 INDEV PWMLEDOFF x = turn the pwm led off INDEV
 ```
 ### RAM and button / led states
 ```